 Give it a Rest

 Resin has what’s called a “working time”; this is the amount of time that you’ll have to actually work with the resin before it begins to set.
 Some resin brands have very short working times, whereas others are workable for up to 30 minutes!

 If you’re working with resin that has a longer working time, and your project won’t take very long to cast or pour, consider letting your resin sit for 5-10 minutes after you mix it, but before you work with it.

-Allowing the resin to sit for a few minutes gives any bubbles time to rise to the surface, which you can then disperse by blowing gently through a straw on them, or by popping them with a clean toothpick.
+Allowing the resin to sit for a few minutes gives any tiny bubbles time to rise to the surface, which you can then disperse by blowing gently through a straw on them, or by popping all the bubbles with a clean toothpick.
 You can gently tap your cup on a flat surface to help the bubbles rise faster.

 Warm the Resin

 Most resin has a temperature range at which it needs to be poured; for example, if the resin company states that the product should be used at a room temperature of no less than 68 and no more than 74 degrees Fahrenheit, using the resin outside of this temperature range may result in a ruined final product.

 It’s much easier to avoid an excess of bubbles when the pouring resin and hardener are at the proper temperature; this is because the resin pours easier, and requires less vigorous mixing to incorporate it properly.

 To warm up your liquid resin dye, heat water to a lukewarm temperature and place in an appropriately-sized vessel.
 Then, set your resin bottles in the lukewarm water for up to ten minutes.
 This will help bring your resin up to an acceptable, workable temperature.